fairyeszhuo/GEO4962-2021/_episodes/02-CMIP6-access.md

 - "How to get access to Jupyterhub?"
 - "How to start/stop Jupyter notebooks in the Jupyterhub?"
 - "How is the CMIP6 data stored?"
-- "What is netCDF data format?"
+- "What is the netCDF data format?"
 - "How to quickly inspect and visualize netCDF data files?"
 objectives:
 - "Learn about CMIP6 data"